 What Diets Do Doctors Follow?

 Knowing these key components, it appears that most doctors themselves also follow the Mediterranean diet, intermittent fasting or “other,” whatever that means.
-Still, despite this practice a recent study demonstrated that 78.1% of healthcare workers surveyed were obese and dissatisfied with their workplace wellness.
-Of note, the percent of obese and overweight doctors was similar to the general population.
+Still, despite this practice, a recent study demonstrated that 78.1% of healthcare workers surveyed were obese and dissatisfied with their workplace wellness.
+Of note, the percentage of obese and overweight doctors was similar to the general population.

 The Solution to the Improving Healthcare Wellness Knowledge